staticjax/kathleen-website/src/pages/index.md

   - type: section_hero
     title: Kathleen Broussard
     section_id: hero
-    content: Hi, I'm a PhD Candidate at the University of Texas at Austin.
-I study reproduction, medicine, population health, and social policy.
+    content: PhD Candidate at the University of Texas at Austin
   - type: section_content
     title: About
     section_id: about
     content: >-
-      My dissertation examines how healthcare and medical technologies get “under the skin”—that is, how they influence the meaning and experience of sex, pregnancy, and childbearing.
+      Hi there!
+I'm Kathleen, a PhD candidate in Sociology at the University of Texas at Austin.
+My research lies at the intersection of reproductive health, medicine, and social policy.
+I am especially interested in the ways healthcare, medical technologies, and stigma get “under the skin”— As a reproductive health researcher, my overarching research agenda is motivated by the following question: How does formal healthcare shape the meaning and individual experience of sex, pregnancy, and childbearing?

-      My work has been funded by the National Institute of Child Health and Human Development and the Society of Family planning, and has been published in Social Science and Medicine, Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, AJOG, and BMJ Sexual and Reproductive Health.
-Outside of academia, my research has also been featured in major news outlets, including The New York Times, The Atlantic, and Wired.
+      My work has been funded by the National Institute of Child Health and Human Development and the Society of Family planning, and has been published in *Social Science and Medicine, Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, AJOG,* and *BMJ Sexual and Reproductive Health.*

+      Outside of academia, my research has also been featured in major news outlets, including The *New York Times* and *The Atlantic*.
     actions:
       - type: action
         label: Contact Me